 Just under half of respondents assume they must be confrontational when calling customer service.

-Email should be faster than traditional post
+Email should be faster

-Face-to-Face service is personal, fast, and gratifying
+Face-to-face service is personal, fast, and gratifying

 One-third of our respondents prefer to be helped face-to-face, for instance in a store.
 Customers using this channel express gratitude more often, making it a good option for handling complex or urgent issues that require a personal touch.
 Consumers expect to be helped within 7 minutes, so avoid queuing.

-Chatbots, frustrating or good self-service option?
+Are chatbots frustrating or a good self-service option?